pyTooling/upload-artifact/README.md

 To ensure files are extracted and assigned to the owner/group of the extracting user, options `--gname=root`, `--gid=0`, `--uname=root` and `--uid=0` are used when creating the tarball.

-### On Windows (GNU tar)

-To ensure files starting with a dash aren't considered command line options to `tar`, `tar` is called with `--verbatim-files-from` option.

-To ensure files are extracted and assigned to the owner/group of the extracting user, options `--owner=root:0` and `--group=root:0` are used when creating the tarball.

 ## Dependencies